nicklotz/nlnetvirt/public/demos-labs/lab-09-docker-networking.md

-# Lab: Networking in Docker
+# Lab 09: Networking in Docker

 ## A. Prerequisites
 ### Install Docker (if not already)